South Coast Iceland Travel Guide for Stunning Adventures

 Leaving Reykjavík

-Downtown ReykjavikWhen you are leaving Reykjavík and driving south, you really only have to do one right turn and from there drive straight to Höfn.
-When you leave the city, you’ll drive over a river and will soon drive under a bridge after passing an N1 gas station to your right.
-When you have passed the first bridge, you’ll see another one a little bit further along, you will be taking a right so you’ll drive on the road going over that bridge and now you are on the Ring road.
-After a 22km/13.7 miles drive you will come to your first turn off the Ring road.
-Take a right here and you will be driving through a small valley but be very careful here.
-Legend has it the area is packed with ghosts who wants nothing else but to make your life unpleasant like stalling/killing your car, making sure you will feel their presence! 🙂
+Downtown ReykjavikWhen you leave Reykjavík and drive south, you really only have to do one right turn, and from there drive straight to Höfn.
+Leaving the city, you’ll drive over a river and soon drive under a bridge after passing an N1 gas station to your right.
+When you have passed the first bridge, you’ll see another a little bit further along.
+Drive over that, and from there, take a right.
+Now you are on the Ring Road.
+You will come to your first turn after a 22km/13.7 miles drive.
+Take a right here and you will be driving through a small valley.
+You’ll soon be driving by Iceland’s southern coast, which is almost the only time you will be driving close to the sea.

 Þorlákshöfn – Eyrarbakki – Stokkseyri

-EyrarbakkiAll these three little villages has their own charm and are fun to visit.
-When you have visited Þorlákshöfn, take a right turn by crossroads 2 (see map) and drive east.
+EyrarbakkiAll three of these little villages in South Coast Iceland have their own charm and are fun to visit.
+When visiting Þorlákshöfn, turn right by crossroads 2 (see map) and drive east.
 The drive itself along the dunes is just fantastic.
-If you are hungry or just want an ice cream, stop by the restaurant Hafið bláa, a restaurant with the most amazing views.
-If you are really hungry for lobster, then drive to Stokkseyri and get a table at Fjöruborðið where all things, almost, are delicious lobster.
+If you are hungry or craving an ice cream, stop by the restaurant Hafið bláa, which has the most amazing views.
+If you are hungry for lobster, drive to Stokkseyri and get a table at Fjöruborðið for fresh and delicious meal options

-The town of Eyrarbakki is a very charming little village where the houses are small, old and very well kept.
-It’s fun to walk around there and they also have a camping site more or less in the middle of the village.
+Eyrarbakki is a charming little village on Iceland’s southern coast.
+Iceland has many fishing villages, but this one is the oldest!
+The houses are small, old, and very well kept.
+It’s fun to walk around, and there is also camping site in the middle of the village.

-StokkseyriStokkseyri has the same spirit as Eyrarbakki and is equally charming to visit and not to forget they have a fantastic lobster restaurant! (see map) 🙂
+StokkseyriStokkseyri has the same spirit as Eyrarbakki and is equally charming to visit.

-When you are finished with this area, you can continue east on road all the way to Selfoss or take a right turn at crossroads 3 and then another right turn you will encounter.
-That will also take you back to the Ring road and is a very pleasant ride in the countryside.
+Once you have fully explored this area, continue east on the road to Selfoss or take a right turn at crossroads 3 followed by another right.
+This will also take you back to Ring Road, which is an enjoyable ride in the countryside.

 The edge of the highlands

-Hjálparfoss waterfallOne of the most beautiful drives on the south side is the one going through the valley Þjórsársdalur.
-To reach it, take a left at crossroads 4 and drive 13km/8.1 miles until you reach crossroads 5 where you will make a right turn.
-You are soon in the valley and it is a joy to drive.
-There is also a wonderful little campsite you can’t miss (and marked on the map).
-This area is weighted with history and if road conditions allows, you can drive to Stöng (see map) and experience a real house from the viking era.
-There you’ll find ruins dating back to the sagas, this one particularly to Njáls saga.
-It’s a small hike to the house but very much worth it.
-The caretakers have built over the old grounds exact replicas of the houses but the foundation, some walls and stuff are still there.
-This might be the best time ever to experience a real Viking long house.
+Hjálparfoss waterfallOne of the most beautiful drives when visiting Iceland’s South Coast is the valley through Þjórsársdalur.
+To reach it, take a left at crossroads 4 and drive 13km/8.1 miles until you reach crossroads 5, where you will make a right turn.
+You’ll soon be in the valley and driving is a joy.
+There is also a fantastic little campsite you can’t miss (and marked on the map).
+This area is steeped in history, and if road conditions allow, you can drive to Stöng (see map) and experience a real house from the Viking era.
+There you’ll find ruins dating back to the sagas, particularly those linked with Njáls saga.
+It’s a small hike to the house, but very much worth it.
+The caretakers have built exact replicas of the houses over the old grounds, but the foundation, some walls, and other artifact are still there.
+This might be the best time to experience a Viking long house.
 While in the area, visit the waterfall Gjáinn too.

-ÞjófafossGoing back, just keep on driving 75km/46.1 miles on 26 (do not turn into the road you came from, keep on driving straight) until you reach the Ring road again and take a left turn to continue your journey.
-This stretch of road has a long chapter of unpaved road but is safe to drive on.
-Just take it easy and enjoy the ride along the roots of Hekla volcano.
+ÞjófafossGoing back, just keep driving 75km/46.1 miles on 26 (do not turn into the road you came from, keep driving straight) until you reach the Ring road again and take a left turn to continue your journey.
+This stretch has a long chapter of unpaved road, but is safe to drive on.
+Just take it easy and enjoy the ride along the roots of the Hekla volcano.
 You can also use the opportunity to stop by the beautiful waterfall Þjófafoss (Thief’s fall, see map).
-Like always, despite the road looks desolate and empty, don’t stop in the middle of the road to take pictures.
+Like always, despite the road looking desolate and empty, don’t stop in the middle of the road to take pictures.
 Always park safely.

 Hella & Hvolsvöllur

-HellaHella, Hvolsvöllur and further east is big, big agriculture lands, horses and more important places in the Icelandic sagas.
+HellaHella, Hvolsvöllur and further east are big, big agricultural lands, horses, and other significant places in the Icelandic sagas.
 Around both villages you’ll find horse rentals everywhere.
-Both villages has stores, gas stations, banks and whatever you might need.
-When you reach crossroad 8, take a left turn and drive road nr: 261, all the way to the end well marked on the map (road conditions permitting).
-From there you will have a great view over the volcano no one outside Iceland can pronounce.
+Both villages, have stores, gas stations, banks, and whatever you might need.
+When you reach crossroad 8, take a left turn and drive road nr: 261, all the way to the end, well marked on the map (road conditions permitting).
+From there, you will have a great view of the volcano that no one outside Iceland can pronounce.
 The volcano Eyjafjallajökull!
-Here you will have to turn your camper and track back to crossroad 9, take a left and have a nice and easily drive back to the Ring road road condition permitting.
-Take a left and continue your way.
+Here you will need to turn your camper and track back to Crossroad 9, take a left, and then have a nice and easy drive back to the Ring Road condition permitting.
+Take a left and continue your way through South Coast Iceland.

 The waterfall road

-Gljúfrafoss Waterfall in IcelandWhen you are back on the Ring road, you only drive for a minute and Seljalandsfoss will be on your left, the first of a few waterfalls on this stretch.
+Gljúfrafoss Waterfall in IcelandWhen you are back on the Ring road, you only drive for a minute before, Seljalandsfoss is on your left, the first of a few towering waterfalls on this stretch.
 Just to the left of Seljalandsfoss you have Gljúfráfoss (Gljúfrabúi).

-A visit to the pool Seljavallalaug is on this route too.
-Take a left at crossroad 10 and just continue to drive until you reach the parking lot.
+A visit to the pool, Seljavallalaug is on this route too.
+Take a left at crossroad 10 and continue driving until you reach the parking lot.
 It’s only a 3km/1.8 miles drive.
-From there you have to hike a little to reach the pool.
+From there, you have to hike a little to reach the pool.
 Don’t forget your swimwear.

-Next waterfall is Skógafoss and you will see it clearly on your left side.
-If you visited the pool, it’s only a roughly6km/3.7 miles to the falls.
-You can camp by Skógafoss and if you are going to spend some time there, use the opportunity to hike above the falls.
-There is a trail on the right side leading to the top and beyond.
+The next waterfall is Skógafoss, which you will see clearly on your left.
+If you visited the pool, it’s only roughly 6km/3.7 miles to the falls.
+You can camp by Skógafoss, and if you plan to spend some time there, use the opportunity to hike above the falls.
+A trail on the right side leads to the top and beyond.

 When driving further you come to crossroad 11.
 If you turn left there you’ll come to the famous cliff with a hole in it, Dýrhólaey.
-A little bit further, at crossroad 12, you’ll find the black sand beach Reynisfjara.
-Both sites requires a short hike from the parking lot.
+A little bit further, at crossroad 12, you’ll find the black sand beaches of Reynisfjara.
+Both sites require a short hike from the parking lot.
 Please follow the warning signs.
-Don’t be a statistic like the tourists here!
-A few of many.

 Now you are very close to Vík which is just around the corner.
-Vík has an excellent camping site but we recommend you drive just a bit further and take a left at crossroad 13 and drive 16km/9.9 miles to the campsite Þakgil, a really fantastic campsite with great protection for all winds.
+Vík has an excellent camping site but we recommend driving a bit further and taking a left at crossroad 13.
+Then, drive 16km/9.9 miles to the campsite Þakgil, a fantastic campsite with excellent protection all winds.

 Kirkjubæjarklaustur

-The Canyon FjaðrárgljúfurWhen you are done with everything around Vík, you’ll drive east towards Kirkjubæjarklaustur.
+The Canyon FjaðrárgljúfurAfter exploring everything around Vík, you’ll drive east towards Kirkjubæjarklaustur.
 Back in the day, the open area between Vík and Kirkjubæjarklaustur used to be all black sand but after ambitious efforts to bind down the sand with for example Lupin, it isn’t all black anymore.

-When you reach crossroad 14, turn left and drive for 3km/1.9 miles and you will arrive at the beautiful canyon Fjaðrárgljúfur.
-Park safely and take a stroll along the banks and enjoy the nature, drink the water, be in awe.
+When you reach crossroad 14, turn left and drive for 3km/1.9 miles.
+You will arrive at the beautiful canyon Fjarðárgljúfur.
+Park safely and take a stroll along the banks, enjoying nature, drinking the water, and being be in awe.

-Before you leave Kirkjubæjarklaustur, fill up your camper with fuel and groceries.
+Before you leave Kirkjubæjarklaustur, fill up your camper van with fuel and groceries.

-KirkjugólfJust north of Kirkjubæjarklaustur you have a very charming waterfall called Stjórnarfoss.
-When you drive there, you will have Kirkjugólf on your left side (Kirkjugólf = church floor), rocks that looks like the floor of a church, basalt columns sliced down like tiles.
+KirkjugólfJust north of Kirkjubæjarklaustur, you have a very charming waterfall called Stjórnarfoss.
+When you drive there, you will have Kirkjugólf on your left side (Kirkjugólf = church floor), rocks that look like the floor of a church, basalt columns sliced down like tiles.

 Vatnajökull National Park

-skeiðarárbrúWhen you continue east from the area around Kirkjubæjarklaustur, you’ll soon have a vary impressive site as you are getting closer to Vatnajökull glacier.
-One of the more fun features driving this stretch of road is that you’ll be driving on a very long and beautiful bridge.
-The bridge is a single lane one but there is nothing to worry about as there are plenty of places where traffic can let each other pass.
+skeiðarárbrúWhen you continue east from the area around Kirkjubæjarklaustur, you’ll soon have an awe-inspiring site as you get closer to Vatnajökull glacier.
+One of the more fun features of driving this stretch of road is that you’ll be driving on a very long and beautiful bridge.
+The bridge is a single-lane, but there is nothing to worry about as there are plenty of places where traffic can let each other pass.

-Svínafellsjökull glacierIt’s a 69km/42.9 miles joyful ride from Kirkjubæjarklaustur to the campsite in Skaftafell which we highly recommend you stay a night or two.
-From the campsite you can hike up to a few gorgeous waterfalls and you are with view of Iceland’s highest peak, Hvannadalshnjúkur.
-There are plenty of hikes to choose from and you can also take a glacier tour from here.
+Svínafellsjökull glacierIt’s a 69km/42.9 miles joyful ride from Kirkjubæjarklaustur to the campsite in Skaftafell where we highly recommend you stay a night or two.
+You can hike up to a few gorgeous waterfalls from the campsite with views of Iceland’s highest peak, Hvannadalshnjúkur.
+There are plenty of glacier hikes to choose from and you can also take a glacier tour from here.
 You are also not far from Jökulsárlón!
-Just “around the corner”, you also have Svínafellsjökull, a glacier you park almost on it.
+Just “around the corner”, you also have Svínafellsjökull, a glacier you park almost on top of.
 Well worth the visit.

 Glacier lagoons

 Fjallsárlón Glacier LagoonContinuing further east you will pass not one but three glacier lagoons.
 The first one is Fjallsárlón and it’s a 47km/29.2 miles from the campsite at Skaftafell to Fjallsárlón.
-It is the lesser know glacier lagoon but nonetheless definitely worth a visit.
-From there you can hike (not the easiest hike) 3.2km/2 miles to Breiðárlón.
+It is the lesser-known glacier lagoon but it’s definitely worth a visit.
+From there, you can hike (not the easiest hike) 3.2km/2 miles to Breiðárlón.
 A beautiful lagoon left alone by so many.
-We don’t know why the lagoon doesn’t show up on the map above but we have marked the place on the map.
+We don’t know why the lagoon doesn’t appear on the map above, but we have marked the place.
 You can see it in this map.
-For anyone committing to the hike will be greatly awarded.
+Anyone who commits to the hike will be greatly rewarded.
 Make sure you let others know where you are going.

 From Jökulsárlón to Höfn

-The Thorbergur museumWhen driving further east from the lagoon, you really feel a big drop-off of tourists as the lagoon is often the turning point for buses and many who have rented a car.
-After 14km/8.7 miles you have a very interesting museum to honor the author Þórbergur Þórðarson.
-The museum is a great place to reconnect to a bit of culture but just to see the museum itself is a treat as it looks like one big, book shelf. (see picture to the right)
+The Thorbergur museumWhen driving further east from the lagoon, you’ll notice a significant drop-off of tourists as the lagoon is often the turning point for buses and many who have rented a car.
+After 14km/8.7 miles, you have a a fascinating museum to honor the author Þórbergur Þórðarson.
+The museum is a great place to reconnect with a bit of culture, but just seeing the museum itself is a treat as it looks like one big book shelf. (see picture to the right)

 It’s a 79km/49.1 miles drive from Jökulsárlón to Höfn, the gateway to east Iceland and it’s a beautiful one.
 The landscape is big and beautiful.
-You’ll find small roads here and there but most of them leads to private farms and/or are just too rough to drive on in regular campers..
+You’ll find small roads here and there but most lead to private farms and/or are just too rough to drive on in regular campers.

-The full drive from Reykjavik and the routes described here above is 625km/388.6 miles.
+The whole drive from Reykjavik and the routes described above is 625km/388.6 miles.
 There are stretches where you really need to be aware of your speed and surroundings.
-The drive to Hrauneyjar is truly a road less traveled, especially by tourists but offers such a unique experience.
-As always, do not stop all over the place to take pictures and remember that you need to camp in campsites.
+The drive to Hrauneyjar is truly a road less traveled, especially by tourists, but it offers such a unique experience.

-If you want to show your support for the conservation of the Icelandic nature and to show you are a responsible tourist, take the Icelandic pledge and sent a screenshot of your confirmation together with your CamperStories, we’ll add the badge to your cover pic! 🙂
+If you want to show your support for the conservation of Icelandic nature and to show you are a responsible tourist, take the Icelandic pledge.

 Happy Camping! #WohoCamper